<?xml version="1.0" encoding="utf-8"?>

 <dw:reply-count>16</dw:reply-count>

 <content type="html">I'm not signed up with this topic or anything, but it's meta so I'm cross-posting it here hoping it might be of interest.
 I've been thinking about &lt;i&gt;Breaking Bad&lt;/i&gt; and the way it handles disability.
 There's probably discussions of this somewhere that I just haven't seen, I've read so many things about how &lt;i&gt;Glee&lt;/i&gt; handles its disabled characters (in the usual &lt;i&gt;Glee&lt;/i&gt; way, which means it's a mess), but the character of Walter Jr. is never brought up.
-I've kept spoilers vague and to a minimum, and I'm hoping it might make sense even if you don't watch the show. &lt;span class="cuttag_container"&gt;&lt;span style="display: none;" id="span-cuttag___1" class="cuttag"&gt;&lt;/span&gt;&lt;b&gt;(&amp;nbsp;&lt;a href="http://sistermagpie.dreamwidth.org/215165.html#cutid1"&gt;So here are my many thoughts on this subject...&lt;/a&gt;&amp;nbsp;)&lt;/b&gt;&lt;div style="display: none;" id="div-cuttag___1" aria-live="assertive"&gt;&lt;/div&gt;&lt;/span&gt;&lt;br /&gt;&lt;br /&gt;&lt;img src="http://www.dreamwidth.org/tools/commentcount?user=sistermagpie&amp;ditemid=215165" width="30" height="12" alt="comment count unavailable" style="vertical-align: middle;"/&gt; comments</content>
+I've kept spoilers vague and to a minimum, and I'm hoping it might make sense even if you don't watch the show. &lt;span class="cut-wrapper"&gt;&lt;span style="display: none;" id="span-cuttag___1" class="cuttag"&gt;&lt;/span&gt;&lt;b class="cut-open"&gt;(&amp;nbsp;&lt;/b&gt;&lt;b class="cut-text"&gt;&lt;a href="https://sistermagpie.dreamwidth.org/215165.html#cutid1"&gt;So here are my many thoughts on this subject...&lt;/a&gt;&lt;/b&gt;&lt;b class="cut-close"&gt;&amp;nbsp;)&lt;/b&gt;&lt;/span&gt;&lt;div style="display: none;" id="div-cuttag___1" aria-live="assertive"&gt;&lt;/div&gt;&lt;br /&gt;&lt;br /&gt;&lt;img src="https://www.dreamwidth.org/tools/commentcount?user=sistermagpie&amp;ditemid=215165" width="30" height="12" alt="comment count unavailable" style="vertical-align: middle;"/&gt; comments</content>

 </entry>